Child Custody Attorney in San Diego, CA

 The visitation schedule determines the non-custodial parent’s time with their children.
 It can also affect child support calculations, so it is generally one of the most contentious issues associated with divorce cases.
 The Certified Family Law Specialists understand the importance of visiting your children and having time with them.
 We work very hard to secure a meaningful parenting future for every one of our clients.

 If you find yourself concerned about the visitation rights you currently have, or how custody and visitation rights may be resolved in your pending divorce, the experienced lawyers at our Family Law practice can evaluate your case and help ease your mind.
-For further support or advice, call our office at (888) 837-3564 or email us to schedule a consultation with a San Diego divorce attorney.
+For further support or advice, call our office at 619-299-7100 or email us to schedule a case evaluation with a San Diego divorce attorney.